aabyaneh/ase_artifact/README.md

 }
 ```

-You can run the following command to symbolically execute the program:
+You can run the following command to execute the program symbolically:
 - ASE (O1):
 ```
 ./ase -l binary -pvi_ubox_bvt 1